 - Runge, K., Solinge, H. van (2023), Eén op de drie partners bezorgd over gezondheid van de recent-gepensioneerde.
 Demos: bulletin over bevolking en samenleving 39 (2): 8.

-- Mangot-sala, L, Runge, K. (2022), The Lifelines Cohort Study: A rich data source for demographers.
+- Mangot-Sala, L, Runge, K. (2022), The Lifelines Cohort Study: A rich data source for demographers.
 Demos, bulletin on population and society 38 (6): 5.

 - Mangot-Sala, L., Smidt, N., Liefbroer, A.C.
 (2022), Disentangling the association between alcohol consumption and employment status: causation, selection or confounding?
 European Journal of Public Health 32 (6): 926-932.